MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

-The `mg-input-rich-text-editor` component is a rich text editor input that uses Quill as its underlying editor.
+The `mg-input-rich-text-editor` component is a rich text editor input that uses Jodit as its underlying editor.
 It provides a user-friendly interface for editing formatted text with various styling options.

 ## Features

-- Rich text editing capabilities powered by Quill
+- Rich text editing capabilities powered by Jodit
+- Support for both HTML string and plain text formats
 - Customizable toolbar with formatting options
-- Support for both HTML string and plain text formats
-- Accessibility features
+- Automatic HTML sanitization for security
 - Validation and error handling

-## Content Management
+## Content management

-### Receiving Content
+### Receiving content

 The component can receive content in two different ways: